 - The total mass of the products formed in a chemical reaction is exactly equal to the mass of the reactants.
 This is known as the law of conservation of mass. - In a chemical substance the elements are always present in fixed proportions by mass.
-This is known as the law of constant proportion. - An atom is the smallest particle of an element that can participate in a chemical reaction and retain all its properties.

-- A molecule is the smallest particle of an element or a compound that is capable of independent existence and retains all the properties of that substance. - Symbols represents atoms and formula represents molecules and compounds. - Scientists use the relative atomic mass scale to compare the masses of different atoms of elements. - The number of times one atom of a given element is heavier than 1/12th part of mass of carbon -12 atom is called its atomic mass - By using criss crosss method we can write the chemical formula of a compound. - The number of particles present in one mole of any substance is called Avogadro constant (N_A) .
-It is a fixed value of 6.022 x 10^{23} . - Mass of one mole of a substance is called its molar mass. - In a combination reaction two or more substances combine to form a new single substance. - In a decomposition reaction a single substance decomposes to give two or more substances. - Reactions in which heat energy is absorbed by the reactants are endothermic reactions. - In exothermic reaction heat energy is released by the reactants. - A displacement reaction occurs, when an element displaces another element from its compound. - Two different atoms or ions are exchanged in double displacement reactions. - Oxidation is the gain of Oxygen or loss of Hydrogen. - Loss of oxygen or gain of Hydrogen is Reduction. - Corrosion causes damage to iron appliances. - When fats and oils are oxidized, they become rancid. - Precipitate is an insoluble substance.
+This is known as the law of constant proportion. - An atom is the smallest particle of an element that can participate in a chemical reaction and retain all its properties. - A molecule is the smallest particle of an element or a compound that is capable of independent existence and retains all the properties of that substance. - Symbols represents atoms and formula represents molecules and compounds. - Scientists use the relative atomic mass scale to compare the masses of different atoms of elements. - The number of times one atom of a given element is heavier than 1/12th part of mass of carbon -12 atom is called its atomic mass. - By using criss crosss method we can write the chemical formula of a compound. - The number of particles present in one mole of any substance is called Avogadro constant ( $N_A$ ).
+It is a fixed value of 6.022 x 10. - Mass of one mole of a substance is called its molar mass. - In a combination reaction two or more substances combine to form a new single substance. - In a decomposition reaction a single substance decomposes to give two or more substances. - Reactions in which heat energy is absorbed by the reactants are endothermic reactions.

+- In exothermic reaction heat energy is released by the reactants. - A displacement reaction occurs, when an element displaces another element from its compound. - Two different atoms or ions are exchanged in double displacement reactions. - Oxidation is the gain of Oxygen or loss of Hydrogen. - Loss of oxygen or gain of Hydrogen is Reduction. - Corrosion causes damage to iron appliances. - When fats and oils are oxidized, they become rancid. - Precipitate is an insoluble substance.

-- 1. Explain the process and precautions in verifying law of conservation of mass.
-(AS-3) - 2.
-0.24g sample of a compound of oxygen and boron was found by analysis to contain 0.144g of oxygen and 0.096g of boron.
-Calculate the percentage composition of the compound by weight.
-(AS-1) - 3.
-In a class, a teacher asked students to write the molecular formula of oxygen Shamita wrote the formula as O_2 and Priyanka as O. which one is correct?
+1. Explain the process and precautions in verifying law of conservation of mass.
+(AS-3)

+- In a class, a teacher asked students to write the molecular formula of oxygen Shamita wrote the formula as O2 and Priyanka as O. which one is correct?
 State the reason.
-(AS-1) - 4.
-Lakshmi gives a statement "CO and Co both represent element".
-Is it correct?
-State reason.
-(AS-1) - 5.
-Find out the chemical names and formulae for the following common household substances.
-(AS-1) - a) common salt - b) baking soda - c) washing soda - d) vinegar - 6.
-Calculate the mass of the following (AS-1) - a) 0.5 mole of N2 gas.

-- b) 0.5 mole of N atoms.

-- c) 3.011×10^{23} number of N atoms.

-- d) 6.022×10^{23} number of N_2 molecules.

-- 7. Calculate the number of particles in each of the following (AS-1)
+(AS-1) - Find out the chemical names and formulae for the following common household substances.
+(AS-1) - a) common salt b) baking soda c) washing soda d) vinegar - 4.
+Calculate the mass of the following (AS-1) - a) $0.5 \text{ mole of N}2$ gas. b) 0.5 mole of N atoms. - c) $3.011 \times 10^{23}$ number of N atoms. d) $6.022 \times 10^{23}$ number of N2 molecules. - 5.
+Convert into mole (AS-1) - a) 12g of O2 gas. b) 20g of water. c) 22g of carbon dioxide. - 6.
+Write the valencies of Fe in FeCl2 and FeCl3 (AS-1) - 7.
+Calculate the molar mass of Sulphuric acid $(H_2SO_4)$ and glucose $(C_6H{12}O_6)(AS-1)$ - 8.
+Which has more number of atoms 100g of sodium or 100g of iron?

-- a) 46g of Na

-- b) 8g of O2

-- c) 0.1 mole of hydrogen

-- 8. Convert into mole (AS-1)

-- a) 12g of O, gas.

-- b) 20g of water.

-- c) 22g of carbon dioxide.

-- 9. Write the valencies of Fe in FeCl2 and FeCl3 (AS-1)

-- 10. Calculate the molar mass of Sulphuric acid (H2SO4) and glucose (C6H12O6)(AS-1)

-- 11. Which has more number of atoms 100g of sodium or 100g of iron?
 Justify your answer. (atomic mass of sodium = 23u, atomic mass of iron = 56u) (AS-1)

-12. Fill the following table
+9. Fill the following table

 Sl.No.
-Name Symbol/formula Molar mass Number of particles present in molar mass.
+Name Symbol/formula Molar mass Number of particles

+present in molar mass.

-1 Atomic oxygen 16g 6.022 x 10 23 atoms of oxygen
+1 Oxygen Atom 16g $6.022 \ge 10^{23}$ atoms of

+oxygen

-2 Molecular oxygen
+2 Oxygen molecule

 3 Sodium

 4 Sodium ion 23g

-5 Sodium chloride 6.022 x 10 23 units of sodium chloride
+5 Sodium chloride 6.022 x 10 units of

+sodium chloride

 6 water